App-vNext/Polly/docs/migration-v8.md

 new ResiliencePipelineBuilder().AddRetry(new RetryStrategyOptions
 {
     ShouldHandle = new PredicateBuilder().Handle<SomeExceptionType>(),
+    // To retry forever, set the MaxRetryAttempts property to int.MaxValue.
     MaxRetryAttempts = int.MaxValue,
     Delay = TimeSpan.Zero,
 })
 .Build();
 ```
 <!-- endSnippet -->

-- To disable waiting between retries, set the `Delay` property to `TimeSpan.Zero`.
-- To retry forever, set the `MaxRetryAttempts` property to `int.MaxValue`.

 ### Retry and wait in v7